PythonRSAS/pythonrsas.github.io/_posts/2022-01-07-3-Python-R-SAS-Input-Output.md

 ```

 ## External data
+R has different dialets.
+It is more versatile and fragmented than SAS and Python.
+Its different "dialets" can be confusing for someone who does not use it often.

+In SAS, <span class="coding">PROC IMPORT</span> imports external data.
+Inline data can be created using <span class="coding">DATA</span> step.
+That is about 99% of the cases already.

+In Python, we generally use the pandas library to bring in data.
 ### Import external data to Python
 Most of the time, I use the pandas library to import data.
 See [Input/output](https://pandas.pydata.org/docs/reference/io.html) for a comprehensive list of functions for a wide variety of formats of data.